Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • The golden "Sun of May" with a face represents Uruguay as an independent nation, with the sun's rays symbolizing the bright future ahead.
 The face on the sun is said to represent the Inca sun god Inti, connecting Uruguay to the broader South American cultural heritage.

-Usage and Significance of the Uruguayan Flag
+Usage and significance of the Uruguayan flag

 Artistic depiction of Uruguay's nine departments, emphasizing unity and cultural diversity The flag of Uruguay is a source of national pride and is prominently displayed throughout the country.
 It flies over government buildings, schools, and public institutions, serving as a constant reminder of Uruguay's sovereignty and democratic values.